Personal Injury Faqs

 An out-of-court settlement is a resolution of your case that occurs before trial.
 It is possible to reach a settlement at numerous times during the claim, even after the necessity of filing a lawsuit.
 It is only through a negotiated settlement that the parties can control the decision making regarding the value of the claim.
 At trial, the decision making is taken away from the parties and placed in the hands of the jury.

-The Law Offices of Walter F. Benenati will provide valuation estimates and advice on a reasonable settlement amount or potential jury verdict, but only the client can make the final decision to settle the case.
+The Benenati Law Firm will provide valuation estimates and advice on a reasonable settlement amount or potential jury verdict, but only the client can make the final decision to settle the case.

 A statute of limitation is a restriction on the time frame for which to file a claim.
 If a claim is untimely filed, the defendant can raise the statute of limitations defense to defeat the claim.
 Most negligence actions in Florida have a 4 year statute of limitation.
 However, certain claims including medical malpractice and wrongful death have a 2 year statute of limitations which may be lengthened depending on the facts of the case.
 Statutes of limitation may vary depending on the facts of the claim and you should discuss any concerns with an attorney immediately.